canjs/can-fixture/docs/can-fixture.md

 @signature `fixture(ajaxSettings, null)`

   Removes the matching fixture from the list of fixtures.
+See [can-fixture.on on] for related.

   ```js
   import {fixture} from "can";